Shu Matsubara Knives – the perfect Kyushu Souvenir

 Knife blades at Shu Matsubara with guidance to type of knife steel

+Firstly, just buy the knife you need.
 I have never seen a knife set in a Japanese shop and that’s good.
-You just buy the knife you need.
 Similarly, at Shu Matsubara Knives there are no knife sets.

-Another great all-purpose cooking knife is the “Bunka”.
-Slightly more boxy than the Santoku, with a slightly tapered tip, it is usually large and looks quite chunky and when forged, you get some interesting patterns on the blade.
+Another great all-purpose cooking knife is the Bunka.
+More boxy than the Santoku, with a slightly tapered tip, it is usually large and looks quite chunky and when forged, you get some interesting patterns on the blade.

 Some popular traditional Japanese knife shapes: Usuba and Gyoko